Everything you need to know about hiking the Overland Track in Tasmania, one of the top 10 multi-day hikes in all of Australia!

-This cuts out the last 17km (and a day) of hiking along the lake’s edge, which some people consider to be the least-interesting part of the entire track.
+This cuts out the last 17km (and a day) of hiking along the edge of Lake St Clair, which some people consider to be the least-interesting part of the entire Overland Track.

 From Narcissus Hut you can jump on the ferry to go back to the Lake St Clair Lodge, at a cost of $50 per person.

 The ferry picks passengers up from Narcissus Hut at 9:30am, 1pm and 3:30pm, and needs to be pre-booked.